 The PBSA sector has historically been more expensive than the student HMO market and university halls of residence, making the latter two more popular with domestic students.
 But the pandemic has levelled the playing field, with PBSA being seen as more responsive to student needs.

 Under the new article 4 direction removing the permitted development right allowing housing to be converted to HMOs, the balance could swing further towards PBSA, but is it still too expensive?
 Will the sector be able to capitalise on the opportunity – or will university halls of residence and HMOs remain the accommodation of choice for domestic students?

-It is suggested that by 2030, the UK will be home to approximately 1-million more 18-year-olds than it is today.
+The UK will see a 25% increase in the number of 18 year olds over the next decade.
+The Higher Education Policy Institute is also predicting increasing levels of domestic participation, which combined with growing numbers of international students, will put significant pressure on the UK HE sector to deal with additional demand.
 How will UK Government and the higher education sector deal with the aspirations of this growing cohort of young adults?
 Will the Treasury restrict the offer of higher education to some, and seek to put more into apprenticeships and other vocational learning?
 How are UK universities positioned to market themselves globally as we pull out of the pandemic?
 Has a clear message been offered to international students that UK higher education is open for business?

 Partnerships with private providers are very important for the higher education sector, however there are still not enough protections in place for students against landlords that Universities have no control over.
 During this panel, three Vice Chancellors from UK Universities come together to discuss the advantages and potential concerns of partnering with the private sector.